dafny-lang/rfcs/0012-unicode-strings.md

 instead ("rune" being the term both Go and C# use for this).
 This would make it more obvious when reading Dafny source code in isolation whether it was using the new definitions of strings.
-There are often few explicit references to individual character values in code that references string values, however, and even when the `char` type is used it can often be only implicitly referenced because of type inference.
+There are often few explicit references to individual character values in code that references string values, however, and even when the `char` type is used it is often only implicitly referenced because of type inference.
 This alternative does not seem to be worth the implementation cost or additional cognitive load on users, especially since it is hard to imagine any codebase needing to use both `char` and `rune` together.